Enhancing Sustainable Project Performance through Strategic Design Compliance and Scheduling Management

 bukhori@ugj.ac.id

-Departemen Civil Engineering, Faculty Engineering, Universitas Swadaya Gunung Jati, Indonesia, Indonesia
+Departemen Civil Engineering, Faculty Engineering, Universitas Swadaya Gunung Jati, Indonesia

-• Kartono Wibowo Departemen Civil Engineering, Faculty Engineering, Universitas Islam Sultan Agung, Indonesia, Indonesia
+• Kartono Wibowo Departemen Civil Engineering, Faculty Engineering, Universitas Islam Sultan Agung, Indonesia

-• Antonius Departemen Civil Engineering, Faculty Engineering, Universitas Islam Sultan Agung, Indonesia, Indonesia
+• Antonius Departemen Civil Engineering, Faculty Engineering, Universitas Islam Sultan Agung, Indonesia

 May 2, 2026